HamritSidhu/Sorts/README.md

 # Sorts
-Collection of sorting algorithm implementations.
+A collection of sorting algorithm implementations.